CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/VXLAN-Devices.md

 {{%/notice%}}

 You can configure a single VXLAN device with NVUE or by manually editing the `/etc/network/interfaces` file.
-When you configure a single VXLAN device with NVUE, Cumulus Linux creates a unique name for the device in the format `vxlan<id>`, where the ID is generated using the bridge name as the hash key.
+When you configure a single VXLAN device with NVUE, Cumulus Linux creates a unique name for the device in the format `vxlan<id>`.
+Cumulus Linux generates the ID using the bridge name as the hash key.

 The following example configuration:
 - Creates a single VXLAN device (vxlan48)